datahub-project/datahub/docs/lineage/airflow.md

 - [`lineage_emission_dag.py`](../../metadata-ingestion/src/datahub_provider/example_dags/lineage_emission_dag.py) - emits lineage using the DatahubEmitterOperator.

 In order to use this example, you must first configure the Datahub hook.
 Like in ingestion, we support a Datahub REST hook and a Kafka-based hook.
 See step 1 above for details.

+## Running on Airflow where there are dependency conflicts

+When you try to install datahub in an Airflow environment sometimes you might face dependency conflicts (e.g. GCP Cloud Composer).
+In that case we do not recommend using Airflow's lineage backend.
+Instead we recommend using the `datahub-ingestion` [docker image](../../docker/README.md) to use DataHub's Python SDK to send the lineage.
+You can use Airflow's `DockerOperator` or `KubernetesPodOperator` to run the container with appropriate code.
+You can see example code to run in the container for Airflow lineage in `lineage_dataset_job_dataset.py` in [Sample Code](./sample_code.md).